-As a sleep coach, I speak a lot with my clients about the importance of incorporating meditation into their daily schedule.
+As a sleep consultant, I speak a lot with my clients about the importance of incorporating meditation into their daily schedule.

 However, it’s important to remember that meditation is not a goal in itself.